t-crest/patmos-llvm/test/Patmos/assembly/README.md

 ### Folders

-* `instructions`: Tests the semantics of specific instructions.
+* `instructions`: Tests the semantics of specific instructions in inline_assembly.
-* `combinations`: Tests specific combinations of instructions or syntactic elements.
+* `combinations`: Tests specific combinations of instructions or syntactic elements in inline_assembly.
+* `output`: Tests the output produced when LLC is asked to produce assembly (using `-filetype=asm`)